Apple Day 2021

 Chutney - have you got any spare jars?

 In order to make the most of the apple harvest, be it using windfalls or just preserving fruit that won't store, we make a lot of chutney.
 However, we are short of jars (we prefer to recycle rather than buy new) and would welcome any donations.
-Ideally we would prefer that they arrive to us without the labels - these need to be removed before we sterilise them and sometimes they are just too hard to get off.
+Ideally we would prefer that they arrive to us with lids but without the labels - these need to be removed before we sterilise them and sometimes they are just too hard to get off.

 And while we are talking about chutney, if you want to get involved with making some please talk to us.
 Or if you have a favourite recipe you'd like to recommend to us please get in touch.
 We'd welcome new inspiration.